50 Things You Had No Idea You Could Do with Coca-Cola

 Lady Gaga popularized the look of using Diet Coca-Cola cans as hair curlers in her “Telephone” video.
 The practicality remains debatable.
 Maybe if Ms. Gaga had read these 12 genius ways to tame frizzy hair first.

 The Coca-Cola formula even extends into cleaning windows.
-The citric acid works like other cleaning products with citrus fruit to remove smudges and streaks from windows, along with these cleaning tips for crystal-clear windows.
+The citric acid works like other cleaning products with citrus fruit to remove smudges and streaks from windows.
+Did you Mexican Coke tastes better than American Coke?
+Here’s why.

 Since Coca-Cola contains phosphoric acid, it neutralizes the stickiness of the gum.
 After soaking the affected hair in Coca-Cola for a few minutes, the gum should slide off.
-If you have a gum-chewer in your home, you should also make sure you know the best way to get gum out of carpet.
+While you’re at it, also learn how to get gum out of clothes.